These Numbers Show Favorable Signs for Kopin Corporation (KOPN)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 221.14% loss in the last 1 month and extending the period to 3 months gives it a 771.32%, and is 26.60% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 17.05% over the week and 17.40% over the month.
+The stock witnessed a 95.81% loss in the last 1 month and extending the period to 3 months gives it a 639.57%, and is -14.37% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 23.67% over the week and 18.39% over the month.

 Kopin Corporation (KOPN) Analyst Forecasts